cdktf/cdktf-provider-snowflake/docs/provider.java.md

 IP address for network checks.
 Can also be sourced from the `SNOWFLAKE_CLIENT_IP` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#client_ip SnowflakeProvider#client_ip}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#client_ip SnowflakeProvider#client_ip}

 ---

 ##### `clientRequestMfaToken`<sup>Optional</sup> <a name="clientRequestMfaToken" id="@cdktf/provider-snowflake.provider.SnowflakeProvider.Initializer.parameter.clientRequestMfaToken"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable
+- *Type:* java.lang.String

 When true the MFA token is cached in the credential manager.

 True by default in Windows/OSX.
 False for Linux.
 Can also be sourced from the `SNOWFLAKE_CLIENT_REQUEST_MFA_TOKEN` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#client_request_mfa_token SnowflakeProvider#client_request_mfa_token}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#client_request_mfa_token SnowflakeProvider#client_request_mfa_token}

 ---

 ##### `clientStoreTemporaryCredential`<sup>Optional</sup> <a name="clientStoreTemporaryCredential" id="@cdktf/provider-snowflake.provider.SnowflakeProvider.Initializer.parameter.clientStoreTemporaryCredential"></a>

-- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable
+- *Type:* java.lang.String

 When true the ID token is cached in the credential manager.

 True by default in Windows/OSX.
 False for Linux.
 Can also be sourced from the `SNOWFLAKE_CLIENT_STORE_TEMPORARY_CREDENTIAL` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#client_store_temporary_credential SnowflakeProvider#client_store_temporary_credential}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#client_store_temporary_credential SnowflakeProvider#client_store_temporary_credential}

 ---